How to build your own ASP-based system?!: Intermediate language

 where $v_m,v_n,v_r$ are non-negative integers representing the version in terms of \textit{major}, \textit{minor}, and \textit{revision} numbers, and each $t_i$ is a tag for $k\geq 0$.
 Currently, the only tag is \lstinline{incremental}, meant to set up the underlying solver for multi-shot solving.
-An example header is given in the first lines of Listing~\ref{prg:ezy:aspif} and~\ref{aspif:diff} below.
-The rest of the file is comprised of one or more logic programs.
+An example header is given in the first lines of Listings~\ref{prg:ezy:aspif} and~\ref{aspif:diff} below.
+The rest of the file comprises one or more logic programs.
 Each logic program is a sequence of lines of \aspif\ statements followed by a \lstinline{0}, one statement or \lstinline{0} per line, respectively.
 Positive and negative integers are used to represent positive or negative literals, respectively.
 Hence, \lstinline{0} is not a valid literal.

 Let us now briefly describe the format of \aspif\ statements and illustrate them with the simple logic program in Listing~\ref{prg:ezy} as well as the result of grounding a subset of Listing~\ref{prg:lc} only pertaining to difference constraints in Listing~\ref{aspif:diff}.